Jemaroo/MagicalMap/README.md

 # MagicalMap
-Magical Map contains a variety of modding tools that allow you to modify TTYD
+Magical Map contains a variety of modding tools that allow you to modify TTYD.

+**Note:** This tool is built around the US version of TTYD, support for JP and PAL is untested.

 <br/>